AderynGH/Cobblemon-BPZ/readme.md

 Though I would recommend shader packs, for a better look to the game.

-Inside of MC Server there is a folder labeled Shader Pack, and it includes the shader pack I use.
+Inside *Cobblemon-BPZ* there is a .zip: *Shader Pack*, and it includes the shader pack I use.
 Shaders are resource intensive so if these shaders are too taxing, you can look online for shaders that are less taxing.